Only Castles Burning (Don’t Let It Bring You Down)

 For the past 10 years ‘save the arts’ has been part of many of our personal mission statements.
 And in our heads that meant returning to those growth and conservation periods.

-Our task is to keep tending the vegetation and the animals, learn how to let go of things that can’t stay.
+Our task is to keep tending the vegetation and the animals, the new shoots of hope.
+We need to learn how to let go of things that can’t stay and cultivate the fertile soil for the next generation to sprout in.

-Build the fertile soil for the next generation to sprout in.
-And think beyond the next funding cycle, the next election cycle, or the trajectory of our own career.
+We need to think beyond the next funding cycle, the next election cycle, or the trajectory of our own career.

 We have to think multigenerationally.
 Beyond ourselves.